larryhastings/big/README.md

 *not yet released*

-* Slight performance upgrade for `StateMachine`, when using observers.  `StateMachine` always uses a copy of the observer list (specifically, a tuple) when calling the observers; this means it's safe to modify the observer list at any time.
+* Slight performance upgrade for `StateMachine` observers.
+ `StateMachine` always uses a copy of the observer list (specifically, a tuple) when calling the observers; this means it's safe to modify the observer list at any time.
  `StateMachine` used to always make a fresh copy every time you called an event; now it uses a cached copy, and only recomputes the tuple when the observer list changes.

- (Well... it's not safe to modify the observer list from two threads simultaneously while also dispatching events.
+ (Note that it's not thread-safe to modify the observer list from one thread while also dispatching events in another.
+ Your program won't crash, but the list of observers called may be unpredictable based on which thread wins or loses the race.
+But this has always been true.
 As with many libraries, the `StateMachine` API leaves locking up to you.)

+* The usual doc fixes, including a lot of touchups in `tests/test_text.py`.

 #### 0.11
 <dl><dd>